03 · Security

 Field-side logs (on your hardware)

-What we don't keep
+What we keep, and what we don't

 What lives where